mrcbax/injektilo/README.md

 > `strip target/release/injektilo`

 Always remember to compile with the release version and use gnu strip afterward to acheive a 539kb binary(compared to the unstripped 3MB).

+This repo is being mirrored across github and gitlab until github stabilizes under Microsoft ownership.